arienshibani/makeup/README.md

 # Makeup 💄

 Ever find yourself deep inside a project tree, furiously typing `cd ../../..` just to run the root `make` commands?
-Makeup is A tiny ZSH plugin that climbs up your directory hierarchy until it finds the closest `Makefile`, runs `make` there, then drops you right back where you started.
+Makeup is A tiny ZSH plugin that climbs up your directory hierarchy until it finds the closest `Makefile`, runs the targeted command if it exists, then drops you right back where you started.

 ## 💅 Usage